Mat001/ui_python/README.md

 3. ###### Run tests

-    Go into virtualenv `pipenv shell`
+    Go into virtualenv `pipenv shell` Make sure docker-compose is running.
     Run tests with `python -m pytest -s -v`
-    To run specific browser in docker uncomment appropriate browser in "driver" fixture in webdriver_factory.py file (for local browsers set correct path to geckodriver and chromedriver).
-Only one browser can run at a time.
-    Tests will run headlessly in docker container.
+    This will run firefox tests in docker container.
+    To run specific browser run:
+    `python -m pytest -s -v --browser firefox-remote` for firefox in docker `python -m pytest -s -v --browser chrome-remote` for chrome in docker `python -m pytest -s -v --browser firefox-local` for local firefox `python -m pytest -s -v --browser chrome-local` for local chrome

+    If `--browser` option is not specified test will default to firefox in docker.

+    Tests in docker will run headlessly.
 For logs see docker-compose console.

-To run tests locally (not using docker) uncomment Firefox or Chrome in section "locally" in "driver" fixture in test_application_flow.py file.
-Disable (comment out) "remote" section.
-Download geckodriver and chromedriver and add their paths to each driver instance.
-Then run `python -m pytest -v -s`

 Things to improve:
+- to set all browsers in docker to run with one command
 - to remove redundant @property getter methods (and call locators directly from each page object)
 - hide password in test credentials (env var?)
 - logs for chrome test don't show in docker-compose logs because of an error
 - currently remote hub and nodes are located on localhost (demo purposes).
 To move them to